Which Key Does Your Ioniq Use?

 Proximity Sensor False Triggers

-No DIY option here.
-The Ioniq's smart key system requires professional OBD-II programming with diagnostic tools.
-You cannot pair a new transponder at home.
+No DIY path exists for the 2017-2019 Ioniq.
+The smart key system requires professional OBD-II programming with a diagnostic tool.
+You cannot pair a new transponder chip at home with any known consumer method.

-These models added server authentication and rolling code encryption.
-Even basic remote pairing may partially work through generic sequences, but full transponder programming requires professional tools and Hyundai server access.
+The 2020-2022 facelift models added server authentication and rolling code encryption.
+Generic remote pairing sequences may partially work for the remote functions, but full transponder programming requires professional tools and a live connection to Hyundai's server.
+There is no workaround for this at home.

-Same as the standard 2017 Ioniq.
-The immobilizer requires OBD-II programming with a diagnostic tool.
-No self-programming procedure exists.
+Same situation as the standard 2017 Ioniq.
+The factory immobilizer requires OBD-II programming with a proper diagnostic tool.
+No self-programming procedure exists for this generation.

-The Hybrid and PHEV models from 2018 onward use Hyundai's advanced smart key immobilizer with server authentication.
-This one requires professional equipment, and some years may need dealer-level access.
+The 2018-2022 Hybrid and PHEV models use Hyundai's advanced factory immobilizer with server authentication.
+Professional equipment is required, and some years may need dealer-grade access.
+This is not a job you can work around with an aftermarket fob and a YouTube video.

 How It Works

-We cut the emergency blade, program the transponder through your Ioniq's OBD-II port using Autel IM608 or equivalent, and test every function: proximity unlock, push-button start, remote lock, and trunk release.
+We cut the emergency blade, program the transponder chip through your Ioniq's OBD-II port using dealer-grade programming equipment, and test every function: proximity unlock, push-button start, remote lock, and hatch release.

 Related Services

-The 2017 Hyundai Ioniq Hybrid was the first non-plug-in hybrid to achieve an EPA-estimated 58 MPG combined, the highest for any non-PHEV sold in the United States at launch.
-For a car that looked like a regular hatchback, that was a pretty wild number to put on a window sticker.
+The 2017 Hyundai Ioniq Hybrid was the first non-plug-in hybrid to hit an EPA-estimated 58 MPG combined, the highest figure for any non-PHEV on sale in the United States at the time.
+For a car that looked like an ordinary compact hatchback, that number on the window sticker turned a lot of heads.

 KEY REPLACEMENT ACROSS ALL OF SAN DIEGO COUNTY